NYSE to delist three Chinese telecoms in dizzying about-face

 “Chinese firms that reject fundamental transparency requirements and have ties to the Chinese military shouldn’t benefit from American investment,” Sasse said.

-NYSE-owner Intercontinental Exchange Inc (ICE) is run by billionaire Jeffrey Sprecher.
-His wife Kelly Loeffler, also a former ICE executive and Republican senator, lost a run-off election on Tuesday in Georgia to Raphael Warnock, a Baptist preacher from the historic church of Martin Luther King Jr. who will become the first Black senator in Georgia’s history.
+S&P Dow Jones Indices, which has also made U-turns in decisions, said late on Wednesday it will remove the three telecom firms’ ADRs from its benchmarks before Jan.
+11.

+Other index makers including FTSE Russell and MSCI Inc have cut a dozen Chinese companies on the list from their benchmarks, but have not removed the three telecom firms, all of which have major passive U.S. funds amongst their top shareholders.

-Reporting by John McCrank in New York and Anirban Sen in Bengaluru; additional reporting by Alexandra Alper and David Shepardson in Washington and Megan Davies in New York; editing by Arun Koyyur, Megan Davies and Philippa Fletcher
+Reporting by John McCrank in New York and Anirban Sen, Kanishka Singh and Bhargav Acharya in Bengaluru; additional reporting by Alexandra Alper and David Shepardson in Washington, Megan Davies in New York, Vidya Ranganathan in Singapore; editing by Arun Koyyur, Megan Davies, Philippa Fletcher and Edwina Gibbs

 Our Standards: The Thomson Reuters Trust Principles.